 6. Be socially conscious - Customers care about more than just price and features.
 Loyal customers value a company that makes social good a part of their mission, so make an effort to contribute to charitable organizations and socially conscious causes.

 Before retention marketing became all the rage, acquisition marketing was the primary means by which companies secured their future.
 However, despite its longevity, acquisition marketing is actually notably less effective at improving your bottom line compared to retention marketing.

 For one, customer retention inherently breeds loyal customers, which is a lucrative avenue to success for a number of reasons.
 Fortunately, retention marketing not only makes you more money, but is also notably less expensive when it comes to implementing strategies.
-Acquiring new customers costs five times more than retaining a loyal customer, while loyal customers are 60% to 70% more likely to make a repeat purchase.
+82% of companies agree that retention is cheaper than acquisition and can provide a 5% increase in profits from repeat purchases.

 Why is retention marketing so important for SMEs?

 If you’re looking to grow your business, retention marketing is simply the most affordable, most lucrative, and most obvious option.
 Making an effort to hold onto your loyal customers – as opposed to exclusively focusing on getting new ones – just makes sense.

 Diversification, in most aspects of the business world, is a good thing, and diversifying your marketing strategies is always a good idea.
 Obviously you aren’t going to scrap your acquisition marketing in pursuit of a more robust retention marketing strategy, but the combination of the two could have a serious impact on the success of your business.